How to deal with a Debt Collection Agency in Nova Scotia

 If you are being contacted by a debt collector then you are most likely behind on payments.
 If it is a single account for a manageable amount of money then we recommend you call them to set up a payment plan.
 However, if you are overwhelmed with other debt then we highly recommend you consider more invasive forms of debt consolidation.
 The options you should consider are:

-- Credit Counselling (Article link)
+- Credit Counselling

-- Debt Settlement (Be cautious – we wrote an article!)
+- Debt Settlement (Be cautious)

-- Bankruptcy (Article link).
+- A Bankruptcy

 We’ve written articles on nearly every debt relief option that can save you from debt collectors and debt collection agencies.
 If you are not sure of where to turn to for help and want expert guidance, feel free to reach out.
 We would love to be that resource for you but understand we are not for everyone.